 ‘Country’ is an English word used by Aboriginal people to describe the complex interplay of animals, plants, landscapes, humans and spiritual beings that define a place or region.
+Traditional Owners or Custodians are Aboriginal people who have specific rights and responsibilities covering a place or region through ancestral connection and cultural traditions Only Traditional Owners have the right to speak for Country.

 Despite centuries of colonisation and displacement, Traditional Owners retain their rights and responsibilities over Country, including land and water.
 These rights survive the imposition of a colonial legal framework and have never been ceded.
 These rights include : the right to use, enjoy, own and care for our lands and waters, the right to practice our culture and sustain our knowledge systems, the right to determine our own interests and pursue them in our own way.